aws-samples/retrieve-accounts-from-organization-unit/README.md

 # Retrieve Accounts info from an Organization Unit

-Educational code sample on how to retrieve all AWS accounts-id below an `Organization Unit (OU)`.

-This example CDK project contains two stacks:
-- On the Organization managment (root) account: create `IAM Role` to invoke relevant `AWS Organization` API
-- On the reporting account: `AWS Lambda Function` to query and log the account info.
+This is an educational code sample.
 Latest code version is available at: [https://github.com/aws-samples/retrieve-accounts-from-organization-unit](https://github.com/aws-samples/retrieve-accounts-from-organization-unit)

-## Architecture diagram
+## Scenario

+In our company all the `AWS Accounts` belong to an `AWS Organization` managed by "Central-IT" sysop team.
+We are managing a business department which has an `AWS Organization Unit` containing all our member `AWS Accounts`.
+We want to get the list and details of the `AWS Accounts` of our `Organization Unit`.

+We can use the `AWS Organization` API [ListAccountsForParent](https://docs.aws.amazon.com/organizations/latest/APIReference/API_ListAccountsForParent.html).
+But, this API can be invoked only from the organization's [management account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html) or by a member account that is a delegated administrator for an AWS service.
+Also, for confidentiality reason, we should have access only to resources related to our business department.
+So, we ask the administrator of the Organization to create a new `Role` in the `management account` with query capability limited to only our `Organization Unit`.

+We can then create a reporting app to query for the information.
+This app will asssume the created `Role` to be allowed to invoke the API.
+We will create in this code-sample a simple illustrative `AWS Lambda Function` that log the results in `AWS CloudWatch`.

 ![Architecture](architecture.drawio.png)

 ## Deploying this solution

+This CDK project contains two stacks:
+- One deployed on the Organization managment account: create the `IAM Role` to invoke the `AWS Organization` API
+- One deployed on the reporting account: `AWS Lambda Function` to query and log the account info.

 ### Prerequisites
 - AWS CDK installed.
 Follow the installation guide [here](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html).
-- Principal used for CDK deployment has access to CloudFormation and can create and write to a new S3 Bucket
+- The principal used for CDK deployment has access to `CloudFormation` and can create and write to a new `S3 Bucket`
 - AWS Accounts:
     - An AWS account root of an `AWS Organization` and credentials to deploy on this account.
     - Few illustrative AWS Accounts below an `Organisation Unit` in the same `AWS Organization`.